mp27-Testing-Organisation/group-assignment---create-a-github-pages-website-test-team-1/.github/templates/pr_feedback.md

 activity3-fail: |
   Not everyone has opened a Pull Request.
 The following team members have not opened a Pull Request:
   \${no-pr-members}
+activity4-success: Everyone in the team has commented on someone else's Pull Request.
+activity4-fail: |
+  Not everyone has reviewed another's Pull Request.
+The following team members have not reviewed a Pull Request:
+  \${no-comment-members}
 ---

 ## Auto-Feedback